-There are a number of descriptions of the Pootman or Putman coat of arms: The most likely depiction is that of the American Armory report.
+There are a number of descriptions of the Pootman or Putman coat of arms: The most likely depiction of the Dutch-American coat of arms comes from American Armory:

-The Dutch-American Pootman family name was not originally Putman.
+The Dutch-American Pootman family surname was not originally spelled Putman.

-It was changed to Putman in the late 1700's from the influence of English speaking people and the Revolutionary War.
+The early name Pootman was changed to Putman in the late 1700's from the influence of English speaking people and the American Revolution.

-Our family name was originally spelled Pootman and likely meant poolman or pitman if the family originated anciently in Germany.
-If was indeed of Dutch origin, the name Pootman likely meant gatekeeper or portman.
+Our family name was originally spelled Pootman and likely meant pitman or poolman if our family originated in Germany.

-Victor Pootman may have been born in Germany: We to not know for certain.
+Victor Pootman may have been born in Germany.

-There was a Victor Puettmann who was born about 1700 near Munster and Duelmen, Germany, who is also of interest, but his family was Catholic while our Pootman family was known as Evangelical.
+A Victor Puettmann who was born about 1700 near Munster and Duelmen, Germany is of interest, but his family was Catholic while our Pootman family was known to be evangelical.

 It is possible that Victor Pootman's ancestors were German and also used the name Poetman.